 About a couple of years ago I sold a motorcycle to the chief of police in the town where I live.
 He paid a deposit for the bike, promising the balance in a short time.
 He absolutely never paid me anything again.
 Would not see me, would not talk to me, would not entertain me in his office.

 Eventually, I found out that he had sold the bike.
 I followed the trail and I got the bike back by paying the person that had possession of it but only because they had no papers and could not register it.
 Now, what do you do in a situation like that?
 Call the cops?
 I don’t think so.

 Safety in the Philippines

 If you have any questions or want to know more about my experience and tips on how to deal with the corruption in the Philippines.
-Shoot me a email using our general contact form or better yet come visit me and go to Puerto Galera at one of our BADLADZ Adventure Resorts and i’ll be gladly to have a chat with you!
+Shoot me an email using our general contact form or better yet come visit me and go to Puerto Galera at one of our BADLADZ Resorts and I’ll be glad to have a chat with you!